teyim/TodoList-/README.md

 # TodoList-
-Basic totlist with bootstrap and js
+Basic todolist with bootstrap and js
 #-------------how to us-----------------
 click add ,to add a list Item-- double click on a list item to mark as completed--